Wedding Photography Timeline Intro

 The photography timeline should also not be confused with your planners day-of timeline.
 Your planner’s timeline will not only incorporate the photography timeline but the timing of all the moving parts of your wedding.
 I recommend consulting with your photographer before nailing down things with your planner.
 If the photography timeline is incorporated as an afterthought then it may be too late to implement adjustments recommended by your photographer.

 These recommendations are strictly based on my own personal approach that has developed over nearly a decade of photographing weddings.
 I highly value cultivating a relaxed flow and vibe for my couples.
 To facilitate this, my schedules generally fall within the 8-12 hour range for full coverage.
 This admittedly does require a substantial investment, and it’s a premium experience.
 But I want nothing less for my couples on their wedding of all days.
 Every photographer will have slightly different time suggestions and methods based on how they shoot.
-So be sure to consult with your unique photographer when you get to that stage.
+So be sure to consult with your wedding photographer when you get to that stage.

 Okay here we go:

-I start here because I often notice a gap between public perception of the time it takes to document a wedding and the amount of time a photographer actually needs to deliver unique, creative artwork.
+I start here because I often notice a gap between public perception of the time it takes to document a wedding and the amount of time a wedding photographer actually needs to deliver unique, creative artwork.
 More importantly, I also find that many couples underestimate the amount of time that they personally need to experience their wedding in a relaxed way that allows them to feel present and in the moment.
 Rushing the photography is also rushing yourself.

 You do not want to feel rushed on your wedding day, and if you instruct your photographer to cram too much into an insufficient amount of time it has the potential to create an unpleasant experience.
 In an attempt to cover everything, your photographer could end up rushing your wedding party along because they’ve been placed in a difficult position time-wise.
 If you’ve selected a photographer you love, I highly encourage taking their recommendations to heart so they have the time they need to deliver the images they advertise, and so you have the best experience possible.